Softvelum/whep-load-tester/README.md

 ### Thanks

-Special thanks to Sean DuBois and all contributors for creating and maintining the excellent [Pion framework](https://github.com/pion/webrtc).
+Special thanks to Sean DuBois and all contributors for creating and maintaining the excellent [Pion framework](https://github.com/pion/webrtc).